 Third graders have busy, full days at Columbus.
-Three teachers team in the subjects of science, social studies, math and art.
+Two teacher team in the subjects of science, social studies, math and art.
 Science units involve hands-on, scientific method activities in the areas of water, chemistry/mystery powders, the environment, plants and animals, magnets and electricity.
 Our Star Lab, housed in the Media Center one month out of the year, offers students education on constellations and the night sky.

 Social studies topics revolve around communities/ cities, Native Americans, the early settlers, geography, our government and national capital.